 Weren't animals put here for us to use/eat?

-This seems to be a common belief mainly within Christian religions, which makes it difficult to answer because I for one am not a Christian nor do I want to make it sound like I'm trying to change your religious beliefs.
+This seems to be a common belief mainly within Christian religions, which makes it difficult to answer because I, for one, am not a Christian nor do I want to make it sound like I'm trying to change your religious beliefs.
 From what I've understood of the Bible, it seems humans were meant to be herbivorous in the beginning.
 Genesis 1:29-30 states, "See, I have given you every herb that yields seed which is on the face of all the earth, and every tree whose fruit yields seed; to you it shall be for food.
 Also, to every beast of the earth, to every bird of the air, and to everything that creeps on the earth, in which there is life, I have given every green herb for food."
-I have never read any scriptures that directly state that meat is forbidden, so I am not trying to make that claim.
-But (this is just my personal opinion) I can't imagine Him being okay with us putting His creation on rape racks and grinding baby chicks alive.
+I have never read any scriptures that directly state that eating meat is forbidden, so I am not trying to make that claim.
+But (this is just my personal opinion) I can't imagine God being okay with our cruelty to His creation.
 Wouldn't He want us to treat others (not just humans, but all other sentient beings) with compassion?

 Aren't humans suppose to eat meat?

 Biologically and anatomically, no. It is true that we have adapted to be able to consume meat, but that does not mean we are omnivorous biologically.
-Our anatomy- as shown on the chart (click to enlarge)- is not remotely close to that of an omnivore, but more like a herbivore or frugivore.
+Our anatomy- as shown on the chart (click to enlarge)- is much more like that of a herbivores.